henri/spb/README.md

      - isolated cookie storage
      - repeatable browser configuration
      - sharing of browser templates between systems
-  - Extensive customisation options
-     - conguration file
-     - command line switches
+  - Extensive customisation options via conguration file, command line switches and enviroment varables
-     - enviroment varables
   - Licensed under GNU GPL, ensuring your rights (as a user of this software) are respected.
   - Easy installation and removal
   - Support for multiple web browsers